s1r-J/node-red-contrib-flow-asserter/README.md

 node-red-contrib-flow-asserter
 ====

-Node-RED nodes to help testing your flow.
+Node-RED nodes to help testing your flow on editor UI.
+Testcases which need input and how to evaluate output are written in the editor dialog of the node.
+Writing testcases is easy because it is similar to setting inject node or switch node.

 ## Description